CzechStartups.org

 Web portal CzechStartups.org is an online platform for startup companies that fosters the communication between startups, investors and infrastructure (incubators and accelerators) and startup environment in the Czech Republic.
 The project was launched in Autumn 2015 as a project of the Czech Investment and Business Development Agency, CzechInvest, in collaboration with key project partners IBM, Czech ICT Alliance, AMSP and Rockaway.
-The website is built upon IBM Bluemix, a SoftLayer cloud infrasctucture.
+The website is built upon IBM Bluemix, a SoftLayer cloud infrastructure.
 The portal is available in English and Czech.

 Formation

 CzechInvest has been committed to supporting small and medium enterprises for a long time.
 In the past, the agency also started projects to support startups, CzechEkoSystem and CzechAccelerator that helped startups of all kinds to break abroad.
 CzechInvest and its new startup department in cooperation with the project partners decided to build the first digital city in the Central and Eastern Europe.
 The Web portal serves as a place where startups can meet with other innovative companies along with investors and startups overall infrastructure (accelerators, incubators, coworking centers) in the Czech Republic.
 The CzechStartups.org project was launched in a test mode in Fall 2015.